 - controlling the timing of income and deductions

 Forecasting income and expenses is critically important.
-It is essential that you estimate your personal and business income for the next few years in order to develop an effective tax planning strategy.
-Working with several years of income/expense projections is necessary because many tax planning strategies will save tax dollars at one income level, but will create a larger tax bill at other income levels.
+Effective tax planning requires solid estimates your personal and business income for the next few years.
+Several years of income/expense projections are necessary because many tax planning strategies that lower taxes at one income level can result in an increase if income raises in the coming years.

-Your goal should be to pay the least amount of tax that is legally possible.
+Your tax planning goal is to pay the least amount of tax that is legally possible.
 You can reduce your ultimate tax bill by attacking on two fronts.

-- First, you should take full advantage of every available deduction—both business and personal—to reduce your taxable income.
+- First, take full advantage of every available deduction—both business and personal—to reduce your taxable income.

-- Then, once determine the tentative tax due, you need to claim every tax credit that is available to you.
+- Then, once determine the tentative tax due, claim every tax credit that is available to you.